ArijitCloud/VivaTechSync/sourcecode/README.md

 ## Summary

 Two adaptive cards are part of the solution
-One shows number of incidents that are open and in progress
+- One shows number of incidents that are open and in progress.
+- The other is able to save incident details in a SharePoint list using a form like UI.

 ## Used SharePoint Framework Version